wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 ## TZDATA

-Timezones are handled by a package called `tzdata`, the code source can be found here : `https://salsa.debian.org/glibc-team/tzdata`.
-Basically this package holds all the rules for all countries in the world in what we call timesone databases.
+Time zones are handled by a package called `tzdata`, the code source can be found here : `https://salsa.debian.org/glibc-team/tzdata`.
+Basically this package holds all the rules for all countries in the world in what we call timezone databases.

 You can clone it if you want to see what is under the scenes :